How to apply makeup on

 When it comes to foundations for oily skin, it’s important to stick with primarily water-based formulas.
 Your skin already has enough grease to contend with, so avoid high shine, dewy finishes and instead opt for matte-look products.

-TheCode8Day To Night Foundation is the perfect choice for those looking for full coverage with a demi-matte.
+TheCode8Day To Night Foundation is the perfect choice for those looking for full coverage with a demi-matte finish.
 Infused with hyaluronic acid and Vitamin E, it feels refreshing on the skin and is pigmented enough to cover blemishes and imperfections for up to 12 hours.

 Don't use your fingers

-If you're wondering how to apply foundation on oily skin we can tell you, it’s not with your fingers!
-Your hands have their own natural oils on them so to avoid getting your face greasy always apply foundations and BB creams with a brush or sponge.
+If you're wondering how to apply makeup on oily skin we can tell you, it’s not with your fingers!
+Your hands have their own natural oils on them so to avoid introducing any additional oil to your face, always apply foundations and BB creams with a brush or sponge.

 Blot before you powder